TorsteinAE/Deep-Learning-for-Tabular-Data/README.md

 * Decision tree ensambles, for structured data
 * Deep learning, for unstructered data

-It also recomends starting with endambles of decision trees, but says that when the dataset has some important high-cardinality categorical variables, or there are columns that would be best understood with neural networks, to also try deep learning.
+It also recomends starting with ensambles of decision trees, but says that when the dataset has some important high-cardinality categorical variables, or there are columns that would be best understood with neural networks, to also try deep learning.

 Deep learning methods for tabular data via embeddings involve representing categorical variables as continuous vectors, or embeddings, which are then used as inputs to neural networks.
 This approach has been shown to improve the performance of neural networks on tabular data.